Article

 Tech, manufacturing, and retail industries benefit due to their operational flexibility and workforce structuring options.

 Outsourcing reduces administrative burdens and ensures compliance.
-This can cut costs and allows teams to refocuson core business areas.
+This can cut costs and allow teams to focus on core business areas.

 Incentives such as reduced contributions for employers that hire young workers or long-term unemployed individuals lower payroll tax obligations.